Technology

 System integration and miniaturization

-A key focus of BioSense is the integration and miniaturization of advanced sensing technologies into compact, portable, and scalable systems.
+A key focus of BioSense is the integration and miniaturization of advanced sensing technologies toward compact, portable, and scalable configurations.
 This includes optical and acoustic subsystem integration, dedicated electronics, thermal and mechanical stability considerations, and system-level optimization for usability and deployment beyond laboratory settings.

 Translation toward medical devices

-Regulatory awareness, medical device standards considerations, and alignment with MDR and CE-marking requirements are integrated early in the development process, supporting downstream clinical validation and deployment readiness.
+Regulatory awareness, medical device standards considerations, and alignment with MDR and CE-marking requirements are considered early in the translational process, supporting future clinical validation pathways.

 Technology disclosure and scope